-Peter is an experienced PRINCE2® project manager with expertise in waste legislation, strategy development and waste services procurement.
+Peter is an experienced project director whose areas of technical expertise include waste legislation, strategy development and contract disputes.

 He also regularly advises on commercial waste, working with both public and private sector clients on business efficiency, valuation and commercial due diligence.
-He has proven expertise in policy and strategy development, the flexibility and creativity to take on a wide range of projects, and a keen analytical approach to problems that derives from his training in philosophy.
+He brings to projects a proven expertise in policy and strategy development, the flexibility and creativity to take on new and challenging topics, and a keen analytical approach to problems that derives from his training in philosophy.

-Peter joined Eunomia in May 2011 after a career in public sector policy development and project management, primarily in connection with legal aid, but including a secondment to DECC in 2010-11.
+Peter joined Eunomia in May 2011 after a career in public sector policy development and project management, primarily in connection with legal aid, but including a secondment to DECC’s strategy team in 2010-11.
 His experience includes policy development, quality assurance, business process change and procurement.
-He manages much of Eunomia’s marketing team and edits the www.isonomia.co.uk blog.
+He manages much of Eunomia’s marketing work and edits the www.isonomia.co.uk blog.